Sample characterisation

 Sample purity and stability are crucial elements of successful biochemical and structural studies.
-In the context of pharmaceutical production, the purity of proteins is of particular importance, especially with the increasing prevalence of protein-based products such as biologics.
+In the context of pharmaceutical production, the purity of proteins is of particular importance, especially with the increasing prevalence of biologic drugs, such as therapeutic antibodies.

-Mass photometry provides a rapid assessment of sample heterogeneity at a single molecule level, using minimal volumes of sample and in a matter of minutes.
-Mass distributions obtained with mass photometry provide direct information about existing species in your sample, and any variations due to changing conditions can be used for sample optimisation.
+Mass photometry rapidly assesses sample heterogeneity at a single molecule level, using minimal volumes of sample and in a matter of minutes.
+Mass distributions obtained with mass photometry provide direct information about existing species in your sample, and knowledge of variations due to changing conditions can inform sample optimisation.

 Apoferritin vs holoferritin

 Apoferritin (ApoF) is a globular protein complex consisting of 24 protein subunits forming a nanocage.
-In the presence of iron, ApoF interacts with multiple ions, forming a complex called holoferritin, or simply ferritin.
-Each molecule of ferritin can store thousands of iron (Fe3+) ions, which causes a shift in mass distribution.
-The difference in mass between apo- and holoferritin and the broad iron-core mass distribution of holoferritin, can be seen in Figure 2.
+In the presence of iron, ApoF interacts with multiple ions, forming a complex called holoferritin or simply ferritin.
+Each molecule of ferritin can store thousands of iron (Fe3+) ions, which shifts its mass distribution.
+The difference between the tightly peaked apoferritin mass distribution and the broad mass distribution of ferritin with an iron core, can be seen in Figure 2.

 DNA

-Mass photometry is universal in its applicability, since all molecules scatter light, irrespective of whether they are based on amino-acids, lipids, nucleic-acids or carbohydrates.
+Mass photometry is universally applicable, since all molecules scatter light, irrespective of whether they are composed of amino acids, lipids, nucleic acids or carbohydrates.

-Figure 3 illustrates a standard DNA ladder (Invitrogen) that was measured with mass photometry and used as a calibration to determine the mass of 2,686 bp (~1.8 MDa) DNA plasmid (pUC18).
+Figure 3 illustrates the mass distribution of a standard DNA ladder that was measured with mass photometry and used as a calibrant to determine the mass of a 2,686 bp (~1.8 MDa) DNA plasmid (pUC18).

 Related publications